moolen/juno/README.md

 # Juno

-Auditable, distributed tcpdump for kubernetes.
+Network tracing and auditing for Kubernetes.

 ## TODO